 - Cafe Linville—This place is popular for a reason and it does get busy.
 Vintage décor creates a warm, inviting atmosphere.
 Bring your laptop, order a tea, and get some work done.

 - Sofia Melnikovas Fantastiuri Duqani—Tbilisi has a lot of hidden places—literally, like unless you knew it was there you wouldn’t know it was there.
 This adds to the charm of this place, not to mention the food is good, plentiful, and inexpensive.

 - Cafe Flowers—After walking around Rike Park, head to this nearby café to enjoy a sweeping view of the city.
 Sunsets are spectacular to watch from here.

-- Our friends Tom and Meg (who moved to Tbilisi this year, the city is that good) run the fabulously informative food and travel blog Food Fun Travel.
+- Our friends Tom and Meg (who moved to Tbilisi last year, the city is that good) run the fabulously informative food and travel blog Food Fun Travel.
 Visit their post for more food tips: Food Fun Travel’s foodie guide to Georgia.

 - Divino Wine Bar—Opened in 2018, Gega (the owner) and the staff can give you recommendations for wine based on your preferences.